makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 The text I've typed after each line of code is called a comment.
 Anything that follows on from the hash symbol `#` is ignored by R when it executes code.

+> ## Tip {.callout}
+>
+> It is useful to document our code in this way so that others (and us
+> the next time we read it) have an easier time following what the code
+> is doing.
+Same applies to us next time we use the code.

 Really small or large numbers get a scientific notation: